preciousbetine/preciousbetine/README.md

-- 🐢 Slowly working on my Operating System.
-Will finish it one day.
+🐢 slowly working on my operating system. will complete it one day 🐢